 “Last question,” one of the holy three muttered, barely audible.
 He’d lost his edge.
 They all seemed to.

-I sat shivering, thinking about how many hours it was going to take me to get home.
-I was longing to hold my infant son; to rock and hum him to sleep with his favorite song, my favorite song, and my grandmother’s favorite song.
+I sat wet and shivering, thinking about how many hours it was going to take me to get home.
+I was longing to hold my beautiful baby boy; to rock and hum him to sleep with his favorite song, my favorite song, and my grandmother’s favorite song.
 The three of us all with the same favorite song.

 “You speak so assuredly of your faith.
 When you talk of your Catholic upbringing, we see your light.
 Tell us about Jesus and the role He will play in your Jewish life.”